 Check out this guide by TheOrganicPrepper on how long different food items last.

-Not just elder relatives, but anyone you know in the neighbourhood and any close friends you have.
-Check if it’s just your neighbourhood, and make sure they’re going to be alright if the temperature is looking to be very hot or cold.
+Not just elder relatives, but anyone you know in the neighborhood and any close friends you have.
+Check if it’s just your neighborhood, and make sure they’re going to be alright if the temperature is looking to be very hot or cold.

-Try to get everyone in one room, so that you need to use a minimal amount of battery powered lighting.
-Candles can be great for ambience, but it’s best not to turn your living room into what looks like a strange religious ceremony.
+Try to get everyone in one room, so that you need to use a minimal amount of battery-powered lighting.
+Candles can be great for ambiance, but it’s best not to turn your living room into what looks like a strange religious ceremony.

 We touched on this previously, but if you’re using a gas stove – be extra careful when lighting it with a match.

-As well as checking to see if the neighbours look like they have power, it’s worthwhile giving them a quick neighbourly hello.
+As well as checking to see if the neighbors look like they have power, it’s worthwhile giving them a quick neighborly hello.
 Especially for any seniors that you know in the area, this can be great for sharing tips and laughing about the situation, and you never know if someone may really need your help.

 Power outages have this miraculous effect of making time go extremely slowly.
 Especially if you’re stuck at home all day.
 Even if it’s just for a walk around the block, it’s a great idea to just get outdoors and distract yourself for a while.
 Walking to a local store or community, a bike ride, an adventure to the local park with the kids – anything works.